Have you heard lots of bad things about coach holidays?

 These allocated areas can include a mix of table sizes which can mean that you end up dining with other people regularly.

-For many this is an important part of the coach holiday experience, but for others, perhaps new to coach holidays or who prefer to dine more quietly this can be a bit of a difficult adjustment.
+For many, this is an important part of the coach holiday experience, but for others, perhaps new to coach holidays or who prefer to dine more quietly this can be a bit of a difficult adjustment.

 Perhaps asking more about this before booking might help you make a decision about whether this is something that will impact your holiday experience or not.
-In the past I have had some guests really upset about this and have had to arrange small tables of two for them.
+In the past, I have had some guests really upset about this and have had to arrange small tables of two for them.
 This has caused problems with other travellers who have been upset by this, seeing it as some sort of snub or reflection on them.

 If your coach holiday is going to include lots of group meals then why not take an evening or two off and dine out?
 This may make the experience a bit easier to deal with if you feel it is going to be problematic and your dining experience will be a good conversation topic too.

-One of my previous guests never ate with the group as he liked to eat his main meal mid afternoon.
+One of my previous guests never ate with the group as he liked to eat his main meal mid-afternoon.
 Despite paying for dinner each night he ate on his own during the day and then enjoyed a free evening.
 He was a bit of an exception but it is certainly one way to avoid a coach holiday issue!

 Don’t avoid a coach holiday because of group meals, just personalise it to suit you.
-Group meals doesn’t always mean dining together anyway as some hotels offer dine at leisure style eating which allows coach holiday guests to eat when suits them.
+Group meals don’t always mean dining together anyway as some hotels offer dine at leisure style eating which allows coach holiday guests to eat when suits them.

 4. Should You Avoid a Coach Holiday If You Like Dining A La Carte?